You’re likely here because you’re considering, or you’re already in the midst of a stressful technology strategy overhaul.

 A monolithic application takes your data and distributes it through layers that are piled on top of each other.
 This foundation is self-contained and interconnected, which offers its own advantages and disadvantages.

-From a technology strategy perspective, an organization may use a few other tools in addition to their monolithic platforms, but these monoliths are typically driving the majority of organizational functionality.
+From a technology strategy perspective, a content-rich organization like an association, publisher, or B2B media company may use a few other tools in addition to their monolithic platforms, but these monoliths are typically driving the majority of organizational functionality.
 Furthermore, these monolithic systems typically drive strategic data organization and decision-making.

 Advantages of Monolithic Architectures